U12458/MFFLNPs/README.md

 # MFFLNPs
-MFFLNPs: A Multi-Modal Feature Fusion Framework for Transfection Efficiency Prediction of Lipid Nanoparticles in Nucleic Acid Delivery.
+MFFLNPs: A Multidimensional Feature Fusion Framework with the LNPs-TE Benchmark Dataset for Lipid Nanoparticles Transfection Efficiency Prediction
 The relevant data and code files will be coming soon.